The Benefits of a Mutual of Omaha Home Equity Loan

 When made on a property that has an active first mortgage, a home equity loan takes a subordinate position.
 That means if the borrower defaults, the second lender doesn’t get repaid a dime from the foreclosure proceedings until the first lender has been paid off in full.
 Because of this higher risk level, lenders generally charge higher interest rates for home equity loans than for first mortgages.

-What Are the Benefits of a Home Equity Loan?
+What Are the Benefits of a Equity Mortgage?

 Home equity loans offer a number of benefits over other types of loans: